roberto-nai/CLSR2023/README.md

 ANAC Open Data (on Google Drive, about 6 GB): https://bit.ly/3OMy8he

+The "elastic_search_db" folder contains the Elastic Search database schema used for IR.
 The "images" folder contains full-size figures of the article.
 The "pdf" folder contains the article.
 The "script" folder contains the developed code.